miguilimzero/laravel-singlestore-backup/README.md

 ```

 > [!IMPORTANT]
-> This command can only be executed with the `s3` driver.
+> All pruning command can only be executed with the `s3` driver, and they follow the path specified in the `SINGLESTORE_BACKUP_PATH` environment variable.

 ### Prune Incremental Backups